 In addition, the department is a member of a collaborative access team (SER-CAT, sector 22) at the APS (Advanced Photon Source) in Argonne, IL, to guarantee regular, 3rd generation synchrotron access to X-ray facility members when the absolute highest resolution possible is needed, only extremely small or very weakly diffracting crystals are available, or MAD/SAD phasing experiments are needed at non-standard wavelengths.

 Collectively, the X-ray crystallography facility and its resources provide everything needed to carry out state of the art crystallographic analysis of macromolecules.
-Professor William Furey serves as Director of the X-ray facility, while Mr. Doowon Lee is the day-to-day facility manager dealing with maintenance, training, and user scheduling.
+Professor William Furey serves as Co-Director of the X-ray facility, while Mr. Doowon Lee is the day-to-day facility manager dealing with maintenance, training, and user scheduling.